iamr0b0tx/youtube_data_api/README.md

 # youtube_data_api
 To fetch data from youtube using the youtube_analytics_report.query api.
 This project has the code sample (in python) to pull data from the api.
-The code sample can be edited to suit needs like dimensions(https://developers.google.com/youtube/analytics/dimensions) and metrics(https://developers.google.com/youtube/analytics/metrics).
+The code sample can be edited to suit needs like [dimensions](https://developers.google.com/youtube/analytics/dimensions) and [metrics](https://developers.google.com/youtube/analytics/metrics).
 There is also and __EXE__ available for windows users to pull core metrics and dimensions from youtube api.
 All tou need is to set up the credentials as explained below.

-Check here to find out more https://developers.google.com/youtube/reporting/v1/code_samples/python#retrieve_daily_channel_statistics
+Check here to find out more [Youtube API docs](https://developers.google.com/youtube/reporting/v1/code_samples/python#retrieve_daily_channel_statistics)

 ## Setting up your project